 Improper mixing or incomplete curing can lead to floors that will never cure.
 The only solution for this is to scrape, clean, and start from scratch.
 A true epoxy floor coating is a two-part product that contains resins plus a catalyst/hardening agent, so mixing the two parts correctly in the right proportions is essential.

 Coatings Hub Norcal Knows Epoxy Flooring

-As your San Jose floor coating experts, we can help you plan a successful project.
+As your San Jose and Jamestown floor coating experts, we can help you plan a successful project.
 We carry the most trusted brands in the industry such as AC Tech, Enduro-Kote, and CTM epoxy.
 We also sell and rent all the tools you need to get your floor ready for a beautiful finish.
 Call or stop by to place your order today.